takumade/papapi/README.md

 Papapi is a simple, fast, and powerful microservice for **Paynow, PayPal and Stripe** payments.

+Think of it a box that is just responsible for handling payments.
+You can query the transactions, create new ones, and so on.
+You can get webhooks for PayPal, Stripe, and Paynow status updates.

 # Table of contents
 1. [Supported Method](#supported-payment-methods)
 2. [Tech Stack](#tech-stack)